Author

 Biography

-Xue Wang is an independent researcher, currently based in Hong Kong.
+Ms. Xue Wang is an independent researcher, as well as a 2026 fall freshman in comparative law of Doctor of Philosophy in Law Programme, University of Macau.
+She is currently based in Hong Kong.
 Wang obtained her Bachelor of Laws at Shanghai University of Political Science and Law in 2022 and Master of Laws at City University of Hong Kong in 2024.
 She obtained her National Legal Professional Qualification Certificate of PRC in 2022.
-Wang’ co-authored article “When OFAC Meets the AFSL: U.S. Sanctions in Chinese Courts” with Alexandr Svetlicinii is published in the Washington International Law Journal in October 2025.
-She used to work as a trainee paralegal in Shanghai, China and currently works as a research assistant both at School of Law, City University of Hong Kong and Faculty of Law, University of Macau.
-Wang’s research focuses on international law, trade law, fintech law and legal responses to climate change and sci-tech innovation.
-Her work particularly examines regulatory paradigms towards sci-tech and fintech innovation over different jurisdictions, with a current focus on addressing the regulatory gaps posed by decentralized financial instruments.
+Wang used to work as a trainee paralegal in Shanghai, China and currently works as a research assistant both at School of Law, City University of Hong Kong and Faculty of Law, University of Macau.
+Wang has published two articles “When OFAC Meets the AFSL: U.S. Sanctions in Chinese Courts” (October 2025, Washington International Law Journal) and “The Role of Courts in China’s Counter-Sanctions Mechanism” (January 2026, Transatlantic Law Journal), both are co-authored ones with Professor Alexandr Svetlicinii.
+Wang’s research focuses on international law, fin-tech law, comparative law and legal responses to sci-tech innovation as well as political conflicts across different jurisdictions.